v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 <br>**Q: Does Microsoft 365 Copilot in Viva Glint share data with other Microsoft 365 Copilots?**

-**A:** No. Copilot in Viva Glint does not share data with any other Microsoft 365 Copilot applications.
+**A:** No. Copilot in Viva Glint doesn't share data with any other Microsoft 365 Copilot applications.

 <br>**Q: Can Microsoft 365 Copilot in Viva Glint access customer data from the M365 Graph?**